personsg/apparition/README.md

 Simulation platform for digital twins.
 Examples:
 - Simulated video game village with multiple intelligent NPCs
 - Simulate a complex environment (e.g. compute or cloud resources) and reason about / make simulated changes to the environment.
-- Build an internal simlution of a complex environment (e.g. a video game, or a city) and generate learnings/actions to apply in "real" world.
+- Build an internal simlution of a complex environment (e.g. a video game, or a city) and orchestrate actions to apply in "real" world.